 Microservices benefits make it easy to implement loose coupling in a design-time coupling model while enabling you to efficiently handle coupling challenges using lean development and DevOps CI/CD best practices.

-Amazon Simple Queuing Service (SQS) and Simple Notification Service (SNS) are powerful mechanisms that can help you build highly scalable and loosely coupled architectures, with coupling at the platform, network and operation levels.
+Amazon Simple Queuing Service (SQS) and Simple Notification Service (SNS) are powerful mechanisms that can help you build highly scalable and loosely coupled architectures, with coupling at the platform, network, and operation levels.

 It’s important to consider the following aspects when choosing a loosely coupled architecture.

 Serverless computing is a cloud-native software development approach that helps organizations easily and seamlessly build and run applications without the burdens of provisioning and managing servers.
-Servers are still used but are managed by the cloud vendor.
-The catch here is that the charge is not based on the number of servers or the bandwidth but rather on usage.
-It enables organizations to purchase back-end servers on a pay-as-you-go basis and only pay for the services used.

 Serverless computing comes in two models: